-1. Double-click the package named HighPointWebGUI.pkg to start the installer.
+1. Make sure you have installed the HighPoint driver.
+If not, please [refer](#) here to install.
+2. Double-click the package named HighPointWebGUI.pkg to start the installer.
 When the window appears, click the Continue button.

-2. You will be prompted to click the Install button.
+3. You will be prompted to click the Install button.
 Click Install to continue.

-3. You will then be prompted to enter the Administrator Username and Password.
+4. You will then be prompted to enter the Administrator Username and Password.
 Once these have been entered, click Install Software to continue.

-4. The WebGUI Management software has been installed.
+5. The WebGUI Management software has been installed.
 Click Close to complete the procedure.